What happens now?

 However, the blue-black negotiating engine then stuttered more and more.
 Statements by ÖVP leader Christian Stocker, for example, who demanded a course correction from the Freedom Party in a media background discussion, caused disgruntlement among the FPÖ.
 The FPÖ's demand for a bank levy caused further controversy.
 As is well known, negotiations were interrupted the previous week, after which there was complete radio silence between the negotiating leaders for around two days.

-There were also wild disputes regarding the division of portfolios.
+There were also wild arguments about the division of portfolios.
 Kickl always insisted on both ministries: Finance and Home Affairs.
-The ÖVP, on the other hand, presented the Blue Party with a paper in which common basic lines of governance were to be defined.
+The ÖVP, on the other hand, submitted a paper to the Blue Party in which common basic lines of governance were to be defined.

 ÖVP attacked FPÖ: "power trip"